Northwest Championship

 The Northwest Championship was an unofficial Division I FBS football rivalry series title earned by way of an undefeated sweep of the other three fellow Pac-12 teams located in the Pacific Northwest states of Oregon and Washington.
 The Washington Huskies won 33 "championships" of the region, just one shy of the 34 won by the other three programs combined.

 Oregon, Oregon State, Washington, and Washington State first played each other in a round-robin format in the 1903 season.
 As geographic neighbors and members of the former Pacific Coast Conference and current Pac-12 Conference North Division, each team has generally played the others annually.
 Among the Ducks, Beavers, Huskies, and Cougars there exist three traditional football rivalries: Oregon–Oregon State, Oregon–Washington, and Washington–Washington State.

 The feat's "Northwest Championship" moniker was coined by Rick Neuheisel, head coach of the 2002 Washington Huskies.
 After a string of disappointing losses, he challenged his players to win the newly conceived title by defeating their northwest rivals in the season's remaining games.
 The title is not without precedence though as the 1897 Oregon Agricultural Aggies football team, precursors to the Oregon State Beavers, declared themselves "Champions of the Northwest" after defeating both Washington and Oregon, though they did not play Washington State that season.

 The Northwest Championship has been described as a "so-called", "fictitious", and "mythical" title, invented by Neuheisel only to motivate his 2002 team.
 Nevertheless, in the years following the Huskies' original claim of the title, other teams have continued to be cited as winning the Northwest Championship upon completing the sweep.
 Due to Oregon and Washington's departure to the Big Ten as part of the 2021–2024 NCAA conference realignment, even though the Apple Cup and Civil War will continue, the Northwest Championship is unlikely to continue unless games between Oregon and Washington State or between Oregon State and Washington are scheduled in future seasons.

 Teams

-The Northwest Championship involves the four Pacific Northwest teams currently playing football in the North Division of the Pac-12 Conference.
-Oregon, Oregon State, Washington, and Washington State generally play each other annually in a 6-game round-robin series.
-Three of the six games are heated rivalry games, and all of the games represent some of the most-played college football series.
+The Northwest Championship involved the four Pacific Northwest teams that played football in the North Division of the Pac-12 Conference.
+Oregon, Oregon State, Washington, and Washington State generally played each other annually in a 6-game round-robin series.
+Three of the six games were heated rivalry games, and all of the games represented some of the most-played college football series.